 The Greek New Testament contains several terms that are rendered by the English word “example.”

-The word deigma denotes that which is shown, hence, a specimen.
-Jude declares that the permanent destruction of wicked Sodom and Gomorrah serves as an “example” of the eternal punishment of hell (v.
-7).
+deigma denotes that which is shown, hence, a specimen.
+Jude declares that the permanent destruction of wicked Sodom and Gomorrah serves as an “example” of the eternal punishment of hell (Jude 7).

-The term hupodeigma (literally, “to show under”) suggests a model, either for good or bad.
-We should not follow Israel’s “example” of apostasy in the wilderness (Hebrews 4:11).
+hupodeigma (literally, “to show under”) suggests a model, either for good or bad.
+We should not follow Israel’s “example” of apostasy in the wilderness (Heb.
+4:11).

 Hupotuposis in secular Greek was an outline or sketch.
-In the New Testament it can denote a behavioral example or a pattern of doctrine (see 1 Timothy 1:16; 2 Timothy 1:13).
+In the New Testament it can denote a behavioral example or a pattern of doctrine (see 1 Tim.
+1:16; 2 Tim.
+1:13).

-The word hupogrammos (literally, “to write under”) was employed in ancient Greek for a child’s writing exercise in copying the alphabet.
-This term is used to describe the “example” of the sinless Christ who passively endured suffering and confidently committed his care unto the Father (1 Peter 2:21).
+hupogrammos (literally, “to write under”) was employed in ancient Greek for a child’s writing exercise in copying the alphabet.
+This term is used to describe the “example” of the sinless Christ who passively endured suffering and confidently committed his care unto the Father (1 Pet.
+2:21).